The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 During slow hours (2 PM to 4 PM), have a manager or trusted staff member visit nearby offices.

-Identify the decision-maker (Office Admins, Executive Assistants, HR coordinators), and have them bring:
+Identify the decision-maker (Office Admins, Executive Assistants, HR coordinators) and bring:

 Make it brief, professional, and friendly.
 Introduce yourself as being from the restaurant down the street and hand them the materials.